neo4j/neo4j-go-driver/MIGRATION_GUIDE.md

 are all internal to the driver.
 This should have 0 impact as they were internal utilities unreachable from the public APIs.

+### Behavior changes

+#### `ResultSummary#ContainUpdates`

+The function has been revised in 5.0 to behave in the same way as other drivers.
+In 4.x, it used to return true if any summary counters were strictly positive.
+It now returns true only if at least a deletion or creation of the following happened:

+ - constraint
+ - index
+ - node
+ - relationship
+ - label
+ - property

+#### Transaction commit and rollback

+Explicit transactions can now be committed once, or rolled back once.
+Any further call to commit / roll back will cause an `UsageError` to be returned.